Long distance relationships in college seem like the opposite of what we define as the typical college experience.

 - Should you set designated times to check in with each other?

 - What methods of communication do you prefer?

 - How often will you visit each other?

 - How will you manage changes if study issues come up?

 Wondering whether this is something you can do without?
-Think about the quote from Benjamin Franklin: "If you fail to plan, you are planning to fail.".
+Think about this quote:

 If these things are sorted out ahead of time, it will be much easier for things to stay on track.

 Remember that this is a time of really intense emotions.
 But you know the funny thing about feelings?